 TAMIU students are expected to maintain the highest level of integrity throughout their academic and professional pursuit.
 It is the responsibility of TAMIU students to report acts of academic dishonesty.
 Failure to report undermines the learning process and compromises the quality and reputation of a TAMIU degree.

 According to the Center for Academic Integrity (CAI), academic integrity is defined “as a commitment, even in the face of adversity, to five fundamental values: honesty, trust, fairness, respect, and responsibility.”
-To report acts that violate the academic rule, click here.
+To report acts that violate the academic integrity rule please complete the Academic Misconduct Reporting Form.

-To learn more Honor Council responsibilities, terms of position, qualifications, application process and our current Honor Council Committee, please click here.
+To learn more about the Honor Council responsibilities, terms of positions, qualifications, application process and meet current Honor Council representatives, please visit the Honor Council webpage.

 |Imperative 1: Students||1.2 Increase enrollment, retention, and graduation rates.|